rickballard/CoCivium/docs/cc/_imports/civium_20250826_1109/insights_Insight_Story_Being_Noname_c2_20250801.md

 ### 📘 Context for Readers

-This scroll introduces CoCivium’s recursive identity ethic, in the form of a children's tale.
+This scroll introduces CoCivium™’s recursive identity ethic, in the form of a children's tale.
 It’s used during onboarding, mentoring, and trust-building to model the continuity between action, memory, and selfhood.
-It is also the earliest reference to **Opename** in CoCivium mythopoetics.
+It is also the earliest reference to **Opename** in CoCivium™ mythopoetics.

 ---